Waziup/Waziup-deployment-assistant/README.md

   ```
   ./gradlew task-name
   ```
-for more information on how to build and run from command line check: https://developer.android.com/studio/build/building-cmdline
+for more information on how to build and run from command line check [google developer documentation](https://developer.android.com/studio/build/building-cmdline)

 ## Install with Docker